maialab/brcaClinical/README.md

 the resulting data-sets open; and offer your shared or adapted version of the data-set under the same ODbL license.

-TCGA data are availabe under Broad Institute GDAC TCGA Analysis Pipeline License.
-The Cancer Genome Atlas Consortium is pleased to provide the researchcommunity with preliminary data prior to publication.
+TCGA data are available under Broad Institute GDAC TCGA Analysis Pipeline License.
+The Cancer Genome Atlas Consortium is pleased to provide the research community with preliminary data prior to publication.
 Users are requested to carefully consider that these data are preliminary and have yet to be validated.
 Researchers are warned that the preliminary data have a significant uncertainty, are likely to change, and should be used with caution.

 ## Contributors